 The Forward Fund

 Knowing we would face increased costs and a smaller audience, UMS launched the UMS Forward Fund to help address funding gaps over the next 1-2 years that are a direct result of the pandemic.
-As concert house and performance hall find their way back to pre-pandemic capacity levels, the Forward Fund will be there to help sustain expenses so UMS performance quality, quantity and service doesn’t miss a beat.
+As concert houses and performance halls find their way back to pre-pandemic capacity levels, the Forward Fund will be there to help sustain expenses so UMS performance quality, quantity and service doesn’t miss a beat.

 Bank of Ann Arbor provided a $25,000 challenge grant to match gifts of first-time donors to UMS through June 30.